df-rw/ob-app/README.md

 npm run build

 # Run the Go application as standalone - use a different port if you like:
-go run ./cmd/web/main.go -p 4321
+go run ./cmd/web/* -p 4321

 # Open your client browser to http://localhost:4321.
 Click click click.
 ```

-## Notes
+## Todo

-- `./.air.toml` is setup for [air](https://github.com/air-verse/air)
+- Clean URLs in Observable Framework are turned off.
+This is so our sample
-- :thinking-face: possible to make backend changes that force a reload?
+  application deployment is correct.
+Routing and clean URLs will depend on
-- turned off clean urls for now; this will have to be figured out
+  how the target webserver is setup.